MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-configuration.md

 Management Pack for SQL Server collects health for all available Always On objects on the target SQL Server instance by reading the PBM (Policy-Based Management) policies state for each of the objects.

-Besides system policies, this management pack provides the ability to monitor Custom User Policies defined for these facets:
+Besides system policies, this management pack provides the ability to monitor custom user policies defined for:

 - Availability Group